Efe-Cal/SpiBerryEngine/README.md

 ~/spiberry_config.ini
 ```

-On first run, this file is created automatically with defaults similar to:
+On first run or with the `spiberry init` command, this file is created automatically with defaults similar to:

 ```ini
 [GPIO]